aws-samples/aws-private-ca-matter-infrastructure/ssm-automation/README.md

 This repository contains example SSM Automation Documents that can be used by SSM [Change Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/change-manager.html) feature to create PAAs and PAIs using multi-party authorization.

 ## IAM Roles
-This process will require the creation of IAM Roles to approve the Change Manager Templates, Approve the Change Manager Requests, and execute the automation documents.
-Before beginning, please make sure that you have all of the following IAM roles.
+This process will require the creation of IAM Roles to approve the Change Manager Templates and Requests, and execute the automation documents.
+Before beginning, please make sure that you have all of the roles listed below.

+The creation of the roles can be automated by running `./createRoles.sh`.
+Make sure to set your AWS account ID and the number of approver roles you want to create in the script before running it.

 ### CreatePAA and CreatePAI Roles
 These roles will be used to execute the automation documents which create the PAAs and PAIs.